n10v/dockerfiles/inginious/inginious-c-lisp/README.md

-# Lisp (SBCL) container for INGInious
+# Lisp (SBCL) image for INGInious

-A container with latest sbcl
+Container image with latest SBCL